Our first 2 kids are 17 months apart, and the first few months with our second baby were SO hard.

 You thought life was slow with one child?
 It was.
 But, it is exponentially slower with 2.
 Accept it for the season that it is.
 Don’t fight it or try to hurry around.
 Just do less.

 I wish I had spent less energy being frustrated with the slowness of it all.
-This is something I specifically talk about in the Rhythms & Grace course.
+This is something I specifically talk about in my Rhythms & Grace email course.

 Update: with the 3rd and 4th child, we definitely more fully embraced the slow pace that having a newborn + toddler ushers in… I’ve grown to love slow!
 This book inspired me to “chase slow.”